 With five active children, a bustling household and a love of entertaining, Ilana and Daniel Stromberg needed a kitchen that was at once functional and beautiful.
 “I wanted our kitchen to look clean and fresh, but be durable enough for our busy family,” Ilana says.
 “Our children often have friends over, and are very active — I didn’t want to have a house where they are constantly told not to touch.”

 The Strombergs had sold their outgrown University Park cottage and were in the midst of building a new home farther north in Preston Hollow.
 But they were struggling with how to design the heart of the home — and needed expertise to help them format a well-organized, well-planned space.
-Longtime Cantoni patrons, they found the help they needed in design consultant Josh Delafuente.
+Longtime Cantoni patrons, they knew where to find the help they needed.

 They began with the minimalistic Atelier Collection and selected durable white lacquer cabinetry, handcrafted in Italy — which also boasts plenty of drawer space for easy-to-find utensils — and topped it with thick slabs of white quartz and a white marble backsplash.
 They lined the bar with white leather Toto barstools, now a favorite amongst the Stromberg children, who take a seat every morning for breakfast and in the afternoons for homework.